 Disciplining at home is hard enough, but what do you do when you’re not there to manage your toddler’s behavior?

 No parent likes to hear how her child has been acting out with other caregivers.
-As normal as it might be, getting that dreaded teacher’s note or the, “Can we talk for a minute?” request at pickup is never pleasant.
+As normal as it might be, getting that dreaded teacher’s note or the, “Can we talk for a minute?” request at pickup can cause distress.

 Here’s what you and the teaching staff can do with your toddler acting out at daycare: